Your Cannabis Cultivation Guide

 Soil: Water only when needed, and include the listed nutrients in each watering.

-For accurate nutrient delivery, use a pH meter to maintain optimal pH for nutrient uptake and microbe health.
-Use a PPM meter to measure nutrient solution strength.
+For accurate nutrient delivery, use a pH meter to maintain optimal pH @ 6.0 for nutrient uptake and microbe health in coco.
+For soil it should be buffered to 6.3.
+Growers need to use a PPM meter to measure nutrient solution strength.
 This section provides reference PPM values; it's already calibrated for each growth week.

 THIS FEED CHART IS EXPLAINED IN THIS VIDEO